 Dulani served as a member of the Grinnell Alumni Council from 2015 through 2021, during his service he co-chaired its Diversity and Inclusion committee and Student Connections committee.
 In addition, he volunteered from 2001 to 2016 in the Grinnell Regional Admission Support Program and was active with the former Grinnell-in-Washington, D.C., semester program.

 Dulani serves on the board of directors for Service Women’s Action Network (SWAN).
 He is also an active runner and committed father to two wonderful children, Uma and Siddhartha.

 Shelley Floyd ’72

 Floyd received an M.S. from the University of London and an M.B.A. from Stanford University.
-She is technical assistant to the chairman of Intel Corp.
+She is chief of staff for the chairman of Intel Corp.
 During her tenure at Intel, Floyd also worked in the office of the chief financial officer and as director of investor relations.
 Before joining Intel, she was an investment banker specializing in corporate finance for technology companies.
 She also was a member of the Grinnell College Board of Trustees from 1986 to 1994.

 In addition, Gosselink co-chaired the Drake Community Library capital campaign fundraising committee.
 She served as a selection committee member for the Grinnell College Innovator for Social Justice Prize for three years.
 She also serves as a managing partner for the Strand Theater LLC and West Broad Investors LLC.
 She is co-author of “Nonprofit Collaboration in Grinnell: A Case Study.”
 She holds an M.A. in philanthropy and nonprofit development and a B.A. in geography from the University of Northern Iowa.